“Predictions are very difficult, especially when they are about the future”

 - In a 2013 study employing twin design methods from the National Longitudinal Study of Adolescent Health, researchers estimated the heritability of leadership role occupancy at 24%6.

 If leaders truly understood the neural wiring of the interests, values and motives of talent and tried to use this information to lead them more effectively they would be able to unlock some of the mystery surrounding effective leadership.

 The four career path preferences summarized below are theory based and measured in one of our assessments called the Career Profile Inventory.
-Understanding the primary interests, values and motives underlying each can help all of us better understand what our “signature passions” might be–much can be attributed to both genetic predispositions and developed skills.
+Understanding the primary interests, values and motives underlying each can help all of us better understand what our “signature passions” might be.
 These “paths” also provide some insight about how best to reward and recognize talent to enhance engagement and retention.

 Understanding the Four Career Path Preferences

 MANAGERIAL — This career path preference is best characterized by those interested in continually moving vertically up the organizational ladder into traditional supervisory and managerial positions with increasing spans of control, responsibility, power, and authority.

 Typical career anchors and motives of these individuals include power, influence, leadership, control, task accomplishment, status, managerial competence, and directing others.
 Appropriate organizational rewards for these individuals might include: upward mobility, promotion, special perks, titles, and organizational symbols of success (e.g., profit sharing incentive plans, company car, stock options, financial planning, expense account, club memberships, etc.).